 Atención: Este curso también está disponible español.

 This course is aimed at information professionals who have to deal with large quantities of space information and data and want to work on an effective and efficient information management structure.

-In 2 days of practical and interactive classroom sessions our lecturer will guide you through all the aspects of space information.
+In one interactive session our lecturer will guide you through all the aspects of space information.
 Individual and group assignments will be used to make sure all the attendants both understand the course material and are able to use it in their own work.
 The course includes ample opportunity for interaction with the lecturer to discuss the use of space information in the specific working situation of the participants.

 After completing the course, the participant has the right knowledge, insight and skills to include space information as a source of supporting information to the organization’s activities, and to adequately manage this information along with information from other sources.

 The Space Information Management course covers the following topics:

 - Importance of metadata

 - Derived information products